mythrik03/Website/README.md

-## About Holo Taco: A Customer's Perspective
+## Holo Taco: A Customer's Perspective

 You can visit the [Holo Taco website](https://www.holotaco.com/) for more information and to purchase the nail polish.